zeltbrennt/AOC2023/README.md

 abstract classes.
 For part 2, this is not enough.
 You actually need to look at the input and realize that these are binary counters.
 Each conjunction at the output represents a binary number, with the input Flip-Flops as bits.
 Counting number of button presses it takes, to make the value overflow is the solution.
 Just LCM the numbers together.

+# Day 21: Step Counter

+Part 1 could *almost* be solved by painting a big diamond, and excluding all unreachable tiles, but not quite.
+So simple BFS did it again.

+# Day 22: Sand Slabs

+Another memory to last years Day 17...